rmanosuthi/docker-qemu-rpi1/README.md

 ```

 ## Ongoing features
-- Properly working internet
+- Properly working internet (Endless possibilities of things, creating a wrapper script will be hard)
 - CPU limit
-- ssh-copy-id so no more having to enter password everytime you connect to it

 ## Notice
-I do not take credit for the file "kernel-qemu".
-It is owned by ShiftPlusOne (xecdesign.com)
+The file "kernel-qemu" is owned by ShiftPlusOne (xecdesign.com)
 His website is under renovation, and won't be back up for a while.

 Source: http://web.archive.org/web/20150326230511/http://xecdesign.com/downloads/linux-qemu/kernel-qemu